-Education and research on sustainability
+Promoting education and research for sustainability

 Education for all

-Contribution by the Council for Sustainable Development
+The role of the Council for Sustainable Development

 The German Council for Sustainable Development (RNE) supports scientific insight into sustainability in a number of ways.
 For one, the RNE holds membership in initiatives including the National ESD Platform and the Advisory Council Dialogue for the Science Platform Sustainability 2030 as well as past committee activities such as the High-Tech Forum.
 In addition, the Council for Sustainable Development in cooperation with higher education institutions from all over Germany developed the German Sustainability Code for Higher Education Institutions (HS-DNK) from 2015 to 2018.